 Description of the seminar

-The aim of creating a sustainable energy system by increasing the share of energy from renewable sources leads to a change towards a decentralised and highly volatile electricity generation.
-This transformation induces new requirements for all parties involved in the energy system, for example increasing transmission capacities and new operation strategies.
-In this context, the impact on electricity generation, transmission, distribution and consumption is discussed.
-Potential technical and regulatory measures to mitigate arising problems are presented.
+The aim of creating a sustainable energy system by increasing the share of energy from renewable sources leads to a shift towards decentralized and highly volatile electricity generation.
+This transformation induces new requirements for all parties involved in the energy system, such as increased transmission capacities and new operation strategies.
+In this context, the impact on electricity generation, transmission, distribution, and consumption is discussed.
+Potential technical and regulatory measures to mitigate arising challenges are presented.

 - Allocation of a current topic from the field of energy supply of the future

 - Topics will be presented in an introductory event

 - After the introductory event, a presentation coaching will take place